rangle/angular-ssr/README.md

 Then when you load the application by hitting `http://localhost:8080`, you should see the pre-rendered document in the initial HTTP response (for each route in your application).

+An example application like the one I have just described is available in the [`examples/cli`](https://github.com/clbond/angular-ssr/tree/master/examples/cli) directory.
+It also uses `@angular/material` to prove that Material works with `angular-ssr`.

+## Additional examples

+Additional examples are available in the [Examples](#example-projects) section.

 # Use cases

 ## On-demand server-side rendering and caching